kiprotect/kb/README.md

 project in the following way:

-* For printed materials (e.g. flyers, books, brochures, ...), you need to include the title and a link to the GDPR community portal (https://gdpr.dpkit.com) in your title page or first page.
+* For printed materials (e.g. flyers, books, brochures, ...), you need to include the title and a link to the GDPR community portal (https://gdpr.dpkit.com for the English version and https://dsgvo.dpkit.com for the German version) in your title page or first page.
   The information has to be placed prominently and needs to include a notice about the original license as stated in the CC-BY-SA license terms.
-* For online content you need to include the title and a link to the GDPR community portal (https://gdpr.dpkit.com) on each page that contains resources from this project.
+* For online content you need to include the title and a link to the GDPR community portal (https://gdpr.dpkit.com for the English version and https://dsgvo.dpkit.com for the German version) on each page that contains resources from this project.

 Please note that the license agreement does not extend to third-party resources